-So, What Role Did Justin Theroux Audition For on Friends?
+So, What Role Did Justin Theroux Audition for on Friends?

 In today’s ah, what could’ve been news, Justin Theroux — hubby of Jennifer Aniston, talented Leftovers actor, great spokesperson for the sweatpants industry — revealed that he had the opportunity to audition for a role in a little sitcom called Friends, but he passed it up in favor of some beauty sleep.
 “I didn’t bother [showing up],” he told Mister Porter’s Journal about the audition.
 “I slept in that day.
 I wouldn’t have been prepared for [the fame].”
 For all of the hip Hollywood followers out there, that’s means, yes, Theroux could’ve met his future wife in a professional capacity before 2012’s Wanderlust, but that’s not what we’re aiming for with this little write-up.
-Instead, we beg the following: What role would he have played?
+Instead, we ask the following: What role would he have played?
 Think broadly here.
 We have ten years to cover.
 Chandler’s crazy roommate Eddie?
 Parker, Phoebe’s relentlessly optimistic boyfriend?
-Monica’s rich beau Pete?
+Monica’s rich beau, Pete?
 TAG?
 Or maybe he was being considered for one of the three leading gents, owing to that “fame” comment.
 We may never know.

 Comments